Introducing VMware Horizon Air Hybrid-Mode

 Virtual desktops have provided undeniable benefits to organizations for years, helping to save money and increase productivity.
 However, the consistent feedback has been that desktop virtualization solutions are complex to set up and manage, resulting in high capital and operational costs.

-We are excited at VMware to change all of that by introducing Horizon Air Hybrid-Mode, a hybrid cloud software service hosted by VMware which enables organizations to deliver virtual desktops and manage applications from on-premises infrastructure, while centrally managing it all from the cloud.
+We are excited at VMware to change all of that by introducing VMware Horizon Air Hybrid-Mode, a hybrid cloud software service hosted by VMware.
+Horizon Air Hybrid-Mode enables organizations to deliver virtual desktops and manage applications from on-premises infrastructure, while centrally managing it all from the cloud.

 Best of On-Premises and the Cloud